Human-Centred Design | Data Visualisation Tools | Healthcare Data

 These clinicians were presented with realistic patient observations in a simulated environment, where they had to quickly identify any abnormal signs.

 The results were clear: participants made significantly fewer errors and responded faster when using the newly designed, user-friendly chart.
-Despite having years of experience with other chart designs, the professionals performed better when using the human-centred chart—an important finding that challenges the “familiarity is best” approach.
+Despite years of experience with other chart designs, the professionals performed better when using the human-centred chart—an important finding that challenges the “familiarity is best” approach.

 Cognitive load: Why human-centred design works in high-pressure settings